DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 where $\rho_T$ and $r_T$ are normalized versions of the similarity-matrix discrepancy.

-So the theory does not merely say that CL and NSCL have nearby objective values.
-It says that, under shared randomness, their internal geometry can remain meaningfully aligned throughout training.

-That is a substantially stronger statement.

-## Why weights can still diverge
+### But weights can still diverge

-At the same time, weight-space coupling is far less stable.

-A typical parameter-space bound takes the form
+In contrast, parameter-space coupling is far less stable.
+A typical bound on parameter divergence takes the form

 $$
 \|w_T^{\mathrm{CL}}-w_T^{\mathrm{NS}}\| \lesssim \frac{G e^{2/\tau}}{\beta\tau C} \cdot \left(\exp\left(\beta\sum_{t=0}^{T-1}\eta_t\right)-1\right),
 $$

 which can grow exponentially with training time.

-So while the similarity matrices remain controlled, the parameters themselves may drift quite far apart.
+So while the similarity matrices remain close, the parameters themselves may drift far apart.

 This is not paradoxical.
-In deep networks, parameter space is highly redundant and unstable.
+In deep networks, parameter space is highly redundant.
 Two models can take very different routes through weight space and still induce very similar representation geometry.
-In this setting, representation-space alignment is the more meaningful notion of closeness.

-That is exactly what the experiments show.

-## What the experiments say

-Across datasets such as CIFAR-10, CIFAR-100, Tiny-ImageNet, mini-ImageNet, and ImageNet-1K, the empirical picture is consistent:

-- CL and NSCL remain much more aligned than CL and standard supervised baselines,
+The experiments confirm exactly this pattern: CL and NSCL stay much more aligned in representation space than in weight space, and NSCL tracks CL more closely than other supervised objectives across CIFAR-10, CIFAR-100, Tiny-ImageNet, mini-ImageNet, and ImageNet-1K.
-- alignment improves as the number of classes increases,
-- alignment improves as the temperature increases,
-- weight-space divergence is much larger than representation-space divergence.

-So the theoretical picture matches the observed one.
-NSCL is not merely a convenient supervised comparison.
-It is the supervised objective whose learned geometry most closely tracks CL.

-That is exactly why it is a useful conceptual bridge.

-## The right way to think about CL
+## The right mental model

-Putting the two pieces together gives a much better mental model of contrastive learning.
+Putting the two pieces together gives a much sharper picture of why contrastive learning works.

-The first piece says that the self-supervised objective is already close to a supervised contrastive objective.
-The second says that, under shared training randomness, the learned representations often remain close as well.
+The standard story is that contrastive learning is a *self-supervised* method that *somehow* discovers semantic structure.
+The picture here is more precise: the self-supervised objective is already close to a specific supervised contrastive objective (NSCL), that objective's optimal solutions exhibit the same neural-collapse geometry as supervised training, and the learned representations of the two methods remain aligned throughout training.

-So rather than thinking of CL as a completely different type of learning that somehow mysteriously recovers semantics, it is more accurate to think of it as a self-supervised procedure whose objective and learned geometry often sit near a very specific supervised counterpart.
+So rather than thinking of CL as a completely different form of learning that mysteriously recovers semantics, it is more accurate to think of it as a self-supervised procedure whose objective and learned geometry sit near a very specific supervised counterpart—not cross-entropy, not generic supervised learning, but a supervised contrastive objective that differs from CL in only one controlled way: whether same-class samples are excluded from the denominator.

-Not cross-entropy.

-Not generic supervised learning.

-But a supervised contrastive objective that differs from CL in only one controlled way: whether same-class samples are excluded from the denominator.

-That is a much sharper and more useful comparison.

 ## Takeaway

 Contrastive learning is more supervised than it looks.

-Mathematically, this appears in two layers:
+This appears in three layers:

-1. the standard self-supervised contrastive loss is close to a supervised contrastive loss that excludes same-class negatives,
+1. **The losses are close.** The standard self-supervised contrastive loss approximates the NSCL loss, with a gap that shrinks as $O(1/C)$.

+2. **The geometry is the same.** NSCL minimizers exhibit the same simplex ETF structure as supervised losses—augmentation collapse, within-class collapse, and maximally separated class centers.

-2. and under shared training randomness, the learned representation geometry can remain closely aligned as well, even if the parameters diverge.
+3. **The representations stay aligned.** Under shared training randomness, the learned representations of CL and NSCL remain closely aligned, even as their parameters diverge.

-So the semantic behavior of self-supervised contrastive learning is not as mysterious as it first seems.
-The objective is already closer to supervised learning than the label “self-supervised” suggests, and the learned geometry often reflects that closeness throughout training.
+The semantic behavior of self-supervised contrastive learning is not as mysterious as it first seems.
+The objective is already close to supervised learning, its optimal geometry matches supervised learning, and the learned representations track supervised learning throughout training.